GSA-TTS/identity-handbook/_articles/appdev-ab-test.md

 - Discriminator: Additional information about the user journey that the test will capture

 ### Process
 All new tests are created in `config/initializers/ab_tests.rb` as a new `AbTest` object.
-As of 12/9/24, all tests are created in date order, so add new tests to the bottom of the file

 Naming convention: Test names are written in `SCREAMING_TEXT`, e.g. `SOCURE_IDV_SHADOW_MODE` Required settings: